-The authors also extend their eternal thanks to our external reviewers - Dr. Jason Warner and Thomas Joscelvn without whom this paper would have suffered greatly.
-Their immense insights, ideas, contributions. and comments only served to paper stronger.
-And lastly, the research and investigations related to this paper make this were only achievable thanks to our local partners in Uganda, the Democratic Republic of the Congo, Rwanda, Kenya, and Somalia.
-Finally, this report is the result of a multi-year investigation financed by the Howard G. Buffet Foundation, whose consistent and generous support we gratefully acknowledge.
+The authors also extend their eternal thanks to our external reviewers - Dr. Jason Warner and Thomas Joscelvn without whom this paper would have suffered Their immense insights, ideas, contributions. and comments only paper stronger.
+And lastly, the research and investigations related to this paper were only achievable thanks to our local partners in Uganda, the Democratic Republic of the Congo, Rwanda, Kenya, and Somalia.
+Finally. this report is the result of а investigation financed the Howard G. Buffett Foundation. whose consistent and bv generous support we gratefully acknowledge.